MileHacker Logo

 Sorrento Campania, Italy Travel Guide

-Sorrento captures the imagination, drawing visitors into a world where history whispers from every cobblestone alley and culinary delights await at every turn.
-Its charm comes not from grand monuments, but from its everyday vibrancy, its stunning natural setting, and its friendly atmosphere.
+Sorrento represents the imagination, pulling in visitors into a world where history whispers from every cobblestone alley and culinary delights await at every turn.
+Its charm comes not from grand monuments, but from its everyday vibrancy, its stunning natural setting, and its welcoming vibe.

 Sorrento's Allure